Kim Adler

-Kim Adler (née Kahrman; born September 14, 1967) is an American Ten-pin bowling professional who was a member of the Professional Women's Bowling Association (PWBA).
+Kim Adler born September 14, 1967) is an American Ten-pin bowling professional who was a member of the Professional Women's Bowling Association (PWBA).
 The right-hander is considered one of the top female bowling players of all time, competing professionally from 1991–2003 and collecting 15 national PWBA titles (tied for 17th most all-time), including major tournament wins at the 1996 Hammer LPBT Players Championship, 1997 Sam's Town Invitational and the 1999 U.S. Women's Open.
 In addition to her PWBA accomplishments, Adler placed first in Classic All-Events at the 2004 USBC Women's Open Championships.

 Adler is a 2016 inductee into the USBC Hall of Fame, and a 2022 inductee into the PWBA Hall of Fame.

 Personal

 Adler was born September 1967 in Springfield, Massachusetts, and grew up in neighboring town, East Longmeadow.
 She moved to Florida in 1992.
 She retired from the PWBA in 2003, after the organization folded.
 She returned to college in 2004, first becoming an Emergency Medical Technician-Paramedic, then a Registered Nurse, then finally a certified Nurse Practitioner.